Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 Number of Integrations Supported

-We are discussing a GitHub Salesforce integration here, but it’s just one single possibility amongst many others.
+We are discussing a Salesforce GitHub integration here, but it’s just one single possibility amongst many others.
 You might have partners, suppliers, customers, or MSPs who use different applications like Jira, Azure DevOps, ServiceNow, Zendesk, and the like.
 Adopting a tool that already supports these integrations is an added advantage.

 There are a lot of integration tools in the market, but for this article, I have chosen Exalate